namnguyen059/mlops-project/model/README.md

 ```
-docker exec -it cassandra bash
+docker exec -it cassandra cqlsh
 ```

 ```